 φ= ijvnpop(i, j)(i vnpop(i, i))2= vnagg(i vnpop(i, i))2

 Here vnpop(i,j) denotes temporal covariance in abundance for populations i and j within the aggregate of n populations.
-Thus the simplified numerator represents the variance of aggregate abundance, consisting of n populations, and the denominator is the variance of a hypothetical, perfectly synchronized population (Loreau & de Mazancourt 2008; Thibaut & Connolly 2013).
+Thus the numerator of φ represents the variance of aggregate abundance, consisting of n populations, and the denominator is the variance of a hypothetical, perfectly synchronized population (Loreau & de Mazancourt 2008; Thibaut & Connolly 2013).

-Finally, we calculated the coefficient of variation for the aggregate (CVA) as a function of the first two metrics following Thibaut and Connolly (2013)
+Finally, for the third metric, we calculated the coefficient of variation for the aggregate (CVA) as a function of the first two metrics following Thibaut and Connolly (2013)

 Equation 3 CVA= φ CVC